-AU have a huge network.
+AU has a huge network.
 Coverage is neck and neck with docomo.

 docomo has a huge network.
 It has coverage similar to AU.

-Softbank offers most major model phones, but doesn’t focus on having the newest ones right away.
-It is the smaller of the three, and is the budget option.
-Coverage however can be a bit spottier than on the other two.
+Softbank offers most major model phones.
+It is the smaller of the three and is the budget option.
+Coverage, however, can be a bit spottier than on the other two.

 There’s also Rakuten, a sort of opt-in service where you get a sim-card from the internet.
 A few JETs swear by it, and you can learn more about it here: RakutenMobileGuide